blankoworld/makefly/doc/DEV.README.md

 # Makefly Technical Documentation

-## Plan - Working Intro

-  * how is made Makefile
-  * how templates work?
-  * makefly.rc: give some tips that permits to change some other variable, as programs, etc.

 ## Introduction

 This documentation aims to explain how Makefly work.
 Developer will probably search information on how add code and how contribute on Makefly.